kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_propsAsCompTypes.lean.md

-### Represent Negation as A *Function to Empty* Type
+### Represent ¬N as The Function Type N → Empty

 If a proposition, *P*, has any proofs, it is judged to be true (valid).
 The way represent a false proposition is as a type with no values.
 Here, *N* is such a type.
-We would thus judge *N* to be false.
+We say *N* is an uninhabited type, and we would just *N* to represent a false proposition.

 Now comes the fun part: Given that it's false, we would expect ¬N to be true.
-We will represent the propsition, ¬N, as the function type, *N → Empty*, where *Empty* is a standard definition in Lean of a type with no values.
+So what will we take to represent a proof of ¬N?
+The proximate answer is that we will take a proof that *N* is uninhabited to be a proof of *¬N*.
+But what will constitute a proof of uninhabitedness?
+The answer is any function of type, *N → Empty*.

-The tricky underpinning of this strategy is that if a type, say *N*, has one or more values, then no (total) function from *N* to empty can be defined, as there will be some value of *N* for which some value of type *Empty*
+The idea is that if a
+type, say *N*, has one or more values, then no (total) function from *N* to empty can be defined, as there will be some value of *N* for which some value of type *Empty*